pprunty/pprunty.github.io/posts/08-writing.md

 </figure>

-Now, my non-expert theory on why restaurants and chefs do this is because they want to provide you with high-quality substance but also leave you wanting.
+Now, my non-expert theory on why restaurants and chefs do this is because they want to provide you with high-quality dish but also leave you wanting.

 They do this with every single dish they serve, making you wait a considerable time for each, and then, hit you with the dessert.

 It's like edging but with food.

 I appreciate the artistry.
-But I must admit, I also appreciate triple cheeseburgers, soda refills and spice-bags.
+I also appreciate triple cheeseburgers, soda refills and spice-bags.

-The difference is I don't feel the same way after eating at a fancy restaurant compared to at McDonald's.

-It wasn't too little, it wasn't too much.
-It was just right.
+The difference being I don't feel the same way after eating at a fancy restaurant compared to binging at McDonald's; it's not too little, it's not too much.
+It's just right.